Congress Passes FY22 Spending Package with Large Investments for School-Based Mental Health Services

 - Need-based grants: State educational agencies may apply, on a competitive basis, for additional funds through a need-based grant.
 States must provide matching funds in an amount equal to not less than one half of the additional grant amount.
 These grants are based on need for mental health services providers to achieve the recommended student-to-staff ratios for school counselors, psychologists and social workers.

-Funding in the previous program was distributed entirely through competitive grants, and a relatively low number of school districts in a few states received grants each year.
 The new program would provide funding for all 50 states, and because matching funds are required, states receiving the grants demonstrate a commitment to improving student mental health and wellness.

 On July 31, 2018, Strengthening Career and Technical Education for the 21st Century Act (Perkins V) was signed into law.
 Perkins V reauthorizes and replaces the former Carl D. Perkins Act of 2006.
 Perkins V will have funding implications for postsecondary institutions and some middle grades (defined as fifth–eighth) and secondary schools.